For SEOs, content strategists, and agencies who need a structured content plan

 Everything a content architect needs in one editor

-Switch between Force Graph (explore clusters), Horizontal Tree (review hierarchy and URLs), and Radial Tree (present to clients) with one click.
+Switch between Force Graph (explore clusters and concept relationships), Horizontal Tree (review hierarchy and URLs), Vertical Tree (org-chart style, wide maps), and Radial Tree (present to clients) with one click.

 Page vs Section vs Hub Classification

-Every node is classified as a Standalone page, Section (no URL, lives inside a parent page), or Hub (standalone page that also navigates children).
-Visualised through colour, border style, and gold hub rings.
+Every topical node is classified as a Standalone page, Section (no URL), or Hub (navigation centre).
+Visualized through color, border style, and gold hub rings.
+Section-only nodes can be hidden with one click.

 Inline Node Editor

-Click any node to edit its label, slug, node type, URL role, hub role, tier, parent, canonical URL, confidence score, entities, and aliases — all without leaving the graph.
+Click any node to open the Properties panel.
+Edit label, slug, type, URL role, hub role, canonical URL, parent, confidence score, entities, aliases, description, and group — all without leaving the graph.
+Most edits update in place without redrawing.

 Add, Duplicate, Re-parent, Delete

-Add child nodes with inferred types.
+Add child nodes with inferred types in topical mode or generic concept nodes in concept mode.
 Duplicate any node.
-Re-parent by changing the parent dropdown.
+Re-parent via dropdown.
 Delete with Delete.
-All changes are reflected immediately in the graph.
+Changes are reflected immediately.

 URL Auto-Generator

-Type a label and the canonical URL is auto-built from the parent URL and slug.
+Type a label and the canonical URL auto-builds from parent URL + slug.
 Change the parent — URL updates.
 Set URL Role to Section — URL clears.
 Override any time.
+Available in topical mode and for Macro/Seed nodes in concept mode.

 Live Search

-Search across labels, slugs, URLs, entities, and aliases in real time.
-Matching nodes are highlighted.
-Non-matching nodes are dimmed.
-Press / to focus the search from anywhere.
+Search across labels, slugs, URLs, descriptions, entities, and aliases in real time across both modes.
+Matching nodes highlighted, non-matching nodes dimmed.
+Press / to focus from anywhere.

 Minimap Navigation

-A live minimap in the corner shows the full graph at a glance.
-Click anywhere on the minimap to pan the main view to that position.
+A live minimap shows the full graph at a glance with a viewport indicator.
+Click anywhere on the minimap to pan to that position.
 The selected node appears as a gold dot.

 Export Everything

-Export as PNG (viewport or full map at 4800px+), SVG (vector, print-ready), CSV (all node fields), or JSON (full graph for pipeline reload).
+Export as PNG (viewport or full map at 4800px+), SVG (vector, print-ready, includes concept edge labels), CSV (different columns for topical and concept modes), or JSON (full graph for pipeline reload).

 Open the Editor Free to use — load, edit, and export instantly.